-- A. Continue to require compliance with Title 24 of the State's Building regulations.
-In addition, disseminate energy conservation information available from other agencies, such as PG&E's solar subsidy program and energy audits. - B. Continue to support Green Building in Atherton through enforcing the Green Building Ordinance. - C. Continue to promote energy conservation through energy audits, participation in PG&E and Cal Water programs and encouraging energy conserving retrofits in homes.
+A. Continue to require compliance with Title 24 of the State's Building regulations.
+In addition, disseminate energy conservation information available from other agencies, such as PG&E's solar subsidy program and energy audits.

+B. Continue to support Green Building in Atherton through enforcing the Green Building Ordinance and promote the Town's Green Building Guide, "Go Green and Save: Rebates for Atherton Residents" and "Clean Energy & Energy Efficiency" programs posted on the website for all new residential development

+C. Continue to promote energy conservation through energy audits, participation in PG&E and CalWater programs and encouraging energy conserving retrofits in homes.

-Time frame for implementation: Ongoing (Long-term Action)
+Timeframe for implementation: Ongoing (Long-term Action)